+HIPAA breach notification standards require us to report breaches of unsecured PHI to certain third parties, including affected individuals, HHS, and the media.

-Violations of the HIPAA privacy and security regulations may result in civil and criminal penalties.
-The HITECH Act strengthened the requirements of the HIPAA privacy and security regulations and significantly increased the penalties for violations by introducing a tiered penalty system, with penalties of up to \$1.5 million in a calendar year for violations of the same requirement.
+Violations of the HIPAA privacy, security, and breach notification standards may result in civil money or criminal penalties.
+HHS has authority to impose civil money penalties against covered entities and business associates for failure to comply with HIPAA's requirements.
+These penalties may range from \$100 to \$1.5 million per each violated requirement per year, depending on the culpability and knowledge of the covered entity or business associate.
 However, a single breach incident, investigation, or audit can result in violations of multiple requirements, resulting in possible penalties well in excess of \$1.5 million.
-Under the HITECH Act, HHS is required to conduct periodic compliance audits of covered entities and their business associates.
-The HITECH Act and the HIPAA Omnibus Rule also extend the application of certain provisions of the security and privacy regulations to business associates and subjects business associates to civil and criminal penalties for violation of the regulations.

-The HITECH Act authorizes State Attorneys General to bring civil actions seeking either an injunction or damages in response to violations of HIPAA privacy and security regulations or the breach notification regulations that affects the privacy of their state residents.
-HHS has allocated increased funding towards HIPAA enforcement activity and such enforcement activity has seen an increase over recent years.
+HHS is required to conduct periodic compliance audits of covered entities and their business associates.
+HHS has allocated increased funding towards HIPAA enforcement activity, and such enforcement activity has seen an increase in recent years.
 We cannot predict whether our surgical facilities or hospitals will be selected for an audit, or the results of such an audit.

+HIPAA authorizes state attorneys general to bring civil actions seeking either an injunction or damages in response to violations of the HIPAA privacy, security, and breach notification standards that affect their states' residents.

-Our facilities also remain subject to any state laws that relate to privacy or the reporting of data breaches that are more restrictive than the regulations issued under HIPAA and the requirements of the HITECH Act.
+Our facilities are also subject to any state laws that relate to privacy or the reporting of data breaches that are more restrictive than HIPAA.
 For example, various state laws and regulations may require us to notify affected individuals in the event of a data breach involving certain personal information, such as social security numbers, dates of birth and credit card information.